 This technique isn’t easy, because you’re looking for content that will become SEARCHABLE and people will want to search for it.

 Based on my assumption, I started contacting various electric skateboard companies to see if they would send a board out for review.
-Unfortunately I wasn’t successful because the demand of the boards were so high, they didn’t have any demo boards for reviewers or a least for this reviewer.
+Unfortunately, I wasn’t successful because the demand of the boards was so high, they didn’t have any demo boards for reviewers or a least for this reviewer.